acwu1/WHyMSIE_POD/README.md

 Plan of the day for WH²yMSIE field campaign
 *All times Pacific*

+## Plan of the Day 28 Oct 2024
+*All times Pacific*

+**ER-2: No fly day - regular aircraft access**

+### Meetings
+- 10:00 - Forecasting/status update briefing
+  - *Please send a representative from each instrument team and update status spreadsheet*
+- 13:00 - T-1 AFRC weather brief

+### ER-2 Schedule
+- 06:30 - Aircraft access hands on
+- 15:30 - Hands off

+### Look ahead
+D+1 (29 Oct 2024) - Potential over-ocean flight coordinated w/ G-III

+__Next potential flight day: Tuesday 29 October (ER-2 & G-III)__

+### Reminders:
+AFRC: Please do not take photos of the flight line or inside the hangar.
+AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with maintenance.

+Latest POD can be accessed at https://github.com/acwu1/WHyMSIE_POD

 ## Plan of the Day 26/27 Oct 2024
 *All times Pacific*